 Best TV streaming service for sports fans

-FuboTV is a potential alternative if you need some of the sports channels that YouTube TV is missing, although its lack of ESPN and regional Fox Sports channels could make it a non-starter for some sports
+FuboTV is a potential alternative if you need some of the sports channels that YouTube TV is missing, and it recently signed a deal with Disney to bring ESPN to its lineup.
+It still lacks regional Fox Sports channels, however, which could make it a non-starter for some sports fans.

 Best family-oriented streaming service

 Fans of the Star Wars saga might be interested in checking out Disney’s new service just to watch The Mandalorian, but there’s plenty of other great content to be had here, drawing from Disney’s own deep and broad library of movies and TV shows.
 We’ve reviewed the first five of the shows originally developed for Disney+ and came away impressed.